valentino1597/TicTacToe-Flutter-VO/READ_ME.md

 - Implement AI opponent with difficulty levels, so that there is a real solo mode.
 - Add multiplayer mode with real-time sync.
 - Include sound effects and animations.
-- Add profile pictures and user customization.
 - An even more detailed interface.

 ## 🎓 Learning Outcomes

-Through this project, I learned:
-- Game logic, that can be put as .dart
+**Technical Skills:**
 - Flutter UI development and widget composition
-- Firebase Authentication integration
+- Firebase Authentication integration and error handling
-- State management with Provider
+- State management using Provider pattern
-- Local data persistence strategies
+- Local data persistence with SharedPreferences
+- JSON serialization and deserialization
-- Form validation and error handling
+- Form validation and user input handling
+- Cross-platform development (Web and Android)
-- Git version control and project organization
+- Git version control and GitHub collaboration

+**Problem-Solving:**
+- Adapting to technical constraints (Firestore billing → SharedPreferences)
+- Debugging Android v1 embedding errors
+- Understanding async operations and state management
+- Designing clean code architecture (MVC pattern)

+**Software Engineering:**
+- Project organization and folder structure
+- Separation of concerns (Models, Views, Services)
+- Code documentation, and commenting when necessary
+- READ_ME documentation
+- Version control with meaningful commits

 ## 📝 Notes

 **Why Local Storage Instead of Firestore?**
 Firebase Firestore requires billing to be enabled.
 To avoid potential charges and simplify development, I implemented local storage using SharedPreferences.
 This still demonstrates data persistence and leaderboard functionality while staying within the free tier.

+# Acknowledgments

+I want to thank the teacher for giving us the material and opportunity to work on this project where i learned alot, that will surely be usefull for my future engineering career.